BFO1715/advertising_analysis/README.md

 10. Continuous Improvement: Model evaluation is not a one-time task.
 It's an iterative process that allows you to continuously improve your models as you gather more data and refine your understanding of the problem.

 In essence, EDA lays the foundation for a successful data analysis process.
 It helps you uncover important aspects of your data, detect issues, and make informed decisions about preprocessing, feature selection, and modeling strategies.
 Whilst looking at the performance of models, such as decision tree and random forest, helps you make informed decisions about their effectiveness, guide model selection, understand their predictive capabilities, and ultimately drive better outcomes for your data analysis objectives.
+The prediction tool allows the user to select criteria in order

 ## Dashboard Design